 - The Martian (with a planet instead of an actual island)

-Utopian Island Settings
+Well-known Utopian Island Settings

-- Utopia by Sir Thomas More, the book which gave English the word ‘utopia’ in the first place.
+This is the book which gave English the word ‘utopia’ in the first place.
 Unfortunately for the author, he was executed by King Henry the eighth.